 HDRP's Material architecture allows you to add your own forward Materials and includes a list of rules you must follow to compile your Material in HDRP.

 HDRP uses a hybrid tile and cluster renderer for forward and deferred rendering of opaque and transparent GameObjects.
 This creates a local light list to allow HDRP to render a high number of Lights.
 Use the forward renderer to light more complex Materials, such as those that use subsurface scattering or are anisotropic.
 Use the deferred renderer to increase the processing speed of lighting for common Materials, such as standard Lit or Unlit Materials.
 For more information on HDRP's lighting architecture, including an explanation of tile and cluster rendering, see the lighting pipeline documentation.

 Control on Shadow Update

-HDRP provides an API to ask a light to update their shadow maps.
-All you have to do is set the shadow map update mode to OnDemand and call
+HDRP provides an API you can use to get a light to update its shadow maps.
+To do this, set the shadow map Update Mode to OnDemand and call